JDGoldman/WebFormsWithBlazor/README.md

        Dim principal = New ClaimsPrincipal(identity)
 ```

-Next, create a DataProtector which will be used by both applications:
+Next, create a DataProtector which will be used by both applications.
+You need to set the ApplicationName for both applications to the same value, and you need to use the same values in both applications for the CreateProtector logic.

 ```html
         Dim provider = DataProtectionProvider.Create(New System.IO.DirectoryInfo(location),